How and Where to Cash a Money Order

 You can cash money orders at a variety of locations.
 Your best option is usually a bank or credit union that you already have an account at.

-1. Your bank: Your bank or credit union probably provides this service for free.
+1. Your bank: Your bank or credit union probably provides this service for free, like when you cash a check.
 However, you might not be able to get the full amount of the money order immediately.
 Your bank’s funds availability policy will explain how much, if any, you can take immediately, and the rest of the funds should be available within a few business days.
 For legitimate USPS money orders, the first $5,000 may be available within one business day.
 For other money orders, the first $200 is often available immediately.

 2. Money order issuer: If you don’t have a bank account or you can’t get to a branch, try visiting a location of the money order issuer.
 The issuer is the organization that prints and backs the money order.
 For example, you might visit a post office to cash USPS money orders or a Western Union office to cash a Western Union money order.
 Working directly with the issuer can help you minimize fees and increase your chances of getting 100% of the cash quickly.
 Be aware that some places won't give you cash, even if they sell money orders.

 3. Other options: You can also try to cash money orders at retail outlets like check cashing stores, convenience stores, and grocery stores.
 In fact, retail stores often have Western Union or MoneyGram services available at the customer service desk, so you might be able to get the entire amount of cash for free.
 If not, a customer service representative can discuss check cashing options with you.
 For more ideas, see where to cash a check.